mforberg/SDU-M2-IOT-ASS3/README.md

-# SDU-M2-IOT-ASS3
+# Assignment 3
-Handin number 3 for the course Software Engineering of Internet of Things
+Push the following to the iot device:
+- lib/*
+- boot.py
+- main.py

+Run the following in the terminal of the AWS EC2 instance:
+- screen
+- python3 server.py